jimmyPayan/ECE-373-Project/README.md

 3. LoginGUI: Allows users to be assigned admin/maintenance class if they enter username + password.
 Login first, then go to MainMenuGUI
 4. Login: Carries out actions as specified by LoginGUI inputs
 5. CredentialDatabase: Holds all valid username + password combinations
+6. PasswordEncrypter: Takes the plain text and scrambles it for safe storage
+7. PasswordDecrypter: Decrypts the Password for usage later

 ### Main Menu
 6. MainMenuGUI: Takes user to different actions: UserSettingsGUI, DateGUI, LoginGUI, ExitGUI